Mike Norvell makes first public statement since coming under fire from Seminoles players

 Wilson later tweeted that the comments "did not happen."

-Man this �� did not happen mane.
-We got a generated text that was sent to everybody.
-There was no one on one talk between us and coach.
-This is a lie and me and my teammates as a whole are outraged and we will not be working out until further notice �� #hunchoout https://t.co/6Uuy6K7Eu3— HEAD HUNCHO�� (@marvinwilson21) June 4, 2020

-Noles247 is reporting that, following a team meeting, the team is together in their messaging and that there is no ill will towards Norvell.
+and that there is no ill will towards Norvell.

-Later Thursday, Wilson took to Instagram to make more comments, saying he and his teammates took a stand and "got what they wanted."
+saying he and his teammates took a stand and "got what they wanted."